AviatrixSystems/Docs/HowTos/simpletransit.rst

 Planning and Prerequisites
 ---------------------------

- 1. If you have not launched Aviatrix Controller, start with `Aviatrix startup guide <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_
+ 1. If you have not launched an Aviatrix Controller, start with `Aviatrix startup guide <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_
  #.
 If this is your first time using Aviatrix, make sure you go through the Aviatrix Controller on-boarding process.

 1. Launch a gateway in the transit VPC
 -------------------------------------------

-Go to Gateway page to launch a gateway in the transit VPC that servers to move traffic between a Spoke VPC and on-prem network.
+Go to the Gateway page to launch a gateway in the transit VPC that servers to move traffic between a Spoke VPC and on-prem network.
 The gateway must be launched on a public subnet where its associated route table has a route 0.0.0.0/0 that points to AWS IGW.

 .. important::